dchest/captcha/README.md

 same captcha in audio format.

-To serve a captcha as a downloadable file, the URL must be constructed in such a way as if the file to serve is in "download" subdirectory:
+To serve a captcha as a downloadable file, the URL must be constructed in such a way as if the file to serve is in the "download" subdirectory:
 "/download/B9QTvDV1RXbVJ3Ac.wav".

 To reload captcha (get a different solution for the same captcha id), append